 - lower x The lower x boundary of the simulation domain. - lower y The lower y boundary of the simulation domain. - lower z The lower z boundary of the simulation domain. - upper x The upper x boundary of the simulation domain. - upper y The upper y boundary of the simulation domain. - upper z The upper z boundary of the simulation domain. - partial lower x A Neumann boundary condition applied only to part of the lower x simulation boundary.
 The entire lower x boundary must be filled with a boundary condition.
 The lower coordinate is included in the simulation and the upper bound is exclusive.
-Also note that at the intersection of the Y or Z simulation boundary the first computational cell of the X boundary is included in the Y or Z simulation boundary condition. - lower y coordinate The inclusive lower y coordinate. - upper y coordinate The exclusive upper y coordinate. - lower z coordinate The inclusive lower z coordinate. - upper z coordinate The exclusive upper z coordinate.

-• partial lower y A Neumann boundary condition applied only to part of the lower y simulation boundary.
+Also note that at the intersection of the Y or Z simulation boundary the first computational cell of the X boundary is included in the Y or Z simulation boundary condition. - lower y coordinate The inclusive lower y coordinate. - upper y coordinate The exclusive upper y coordinate. - lower z coordinate The inclusive lower z coordinate. - upper z coordinate The exclusive upper z coordinate. - partial lower y A Neumann boundary condition applied only to part of the lower y simulation boundary.
 The entire lower y boundary must be filled with a boundary condition.
 The lower coordinate is included in the simulation and the upper bound is exclusive.
-Also note that at the intersection of the X or Z simulation boundary the first computational cell of the Y boundary is included in the X or Z simulation boundary condition.

-lower z coordinate The inclusive lower z coordinate.

-- upper z coordinate The exclusive upper z coordinate. - partial lower z A Neumann boundary condition applied only to part of the lower z simulation boundary.
+Also note that at the intersection of the X or Z simulation boundary the first computational cell of the Y boundary is included in the X or Z simulation boundary condition. - lower x coordinate The inclusive lower x coordinate. - upper x coordinate The exclusive upper x coordinate. - lower z coordinate The inclusive lower z coordinate. - upper z coordinate The exclusive upper z coordinate. - partial lower z A Neumann boundary condition applied only to part of the lower z simulation boundary.
 The entire lower z boundary must be filled with a boundary condition.
 The lower coordinate is included in the simulation and the upper bound is exclusive.
-Also note that at the intersection of the X or Y simulation boundary the first computational cell of the Z boundary is included in the X or Y simulation boundary condition.

-lower y coordinate The inclusive lower y coordinate.
+Also note that at the intersection of the X or Y simulation boundary the first computational cell of the Z boundary is included in the X or Y simulation boundary condition. - lower x coordinate The inclusive lower x coordinate.